 Morphology and anatomy

 Hyphaene is pleonanthic, dioecious and includes species with small to massive and tall, solitary or basally clustered, erect or creeping stems (Figs. 1a-b); costapalmate leaves (Fig. 1d), often persistent when old; and conspicuously polymorphic, brown to orange fruits (Fig. 1f).
-The presence of once or twice, much rarely 3 times, dichotomously branched stems in some species of the genus, particularly in H. thebaica and less common in H. coriacea and H. compressa (Fig. 1a), is almost unique in the palm family.
+The presence of once or twice, much rarely 3 times, dichotomously branched stems in some species of the genus, particularly in H. thebaica and less common in H. coriacea and H. compressa (Fig. 1a), is almost unique in the palm family; some details about this subject are explained by Stauffer et al. (2018).
 Branched stems in palms have been occasionally reported in species of Allagoptera, Borassus, Dypsis, Manicaria, Nannorrhops (Fisher & Maidman, 1999); whether the physiological and structural basis of this phenomenon is similar across this diverse palm groups remains unknown.
 The anatomical traits associated with leaf blades in the group are largely unstudied, other than a few efforts with H. dichotoma (Tomlinson et al., 2011).
 Such studies, however, will be critical to identify the main anatomical and histological adaptations of the leaves to the arid ecological conditions where most Hyphaene grow.
-Hyphaene is a dioecious genus and the unisexual flowers are inserted in separate inflorescences (Figs. 2-4).
-The pollen of the genus has been described by Dransfield et al. (2008) as ellipsoidal (in the case of H. coriacea looking spherical, Fig. 3), bi-symmetric, with a distal sulcus and an ectexine tectate, finely perforate-rugulate, with supratectal gemmae (Fig. 3).
+Hyphaene is a dioecious genus and the unisexual flowers are inserted in separate inflorescences (Fig. 1).
+The pollen of the genus has been described by Dransfield et al. (2008) as ellipsoidal (in the case of H. coriacea looking spherical), bi-symmetric, with a distal sulcus and an ectexine tectate, finely perforate-rugulate, with supratectal gemmae (Figs. 2-5).
+The female flower is 3-carpellate and a conspicuous septal nectary develops between flanking carpels (Figs. 6-10).

 Fig. 1.
 Growth habit and morphology in Hyphaene.
 A. Dichotomously branched stems of H. thebaica, Israel; B. Solitary, unbranched habit in H. petersiana, Namibia; C. Leaf sheath splitting in H. thebaica, Ivory Coast; D. Leaf blade of H. petersiana, Zimbabwe; E. Inflorescence of H. coriacea (Madagascar) bearing male flowers; F. Infructescence of H. coriacea showing ripe fruits, Madagascar.